daniellowtw/PiPetCam/README.md

 # Optional tweaks

 1. Disable the red light by adding `disable_camera_led=1` to /boot/config.txt by typing `sudo nano /boot/config.txt` and rebooting the pi.

+# TODO

+* Create socket so that program can be controlled via nodejs
+* Explore daemon mode to invoke capture via signals instead of a script file.
+* Complete the camera version (ie without using any drivers)